Te Rewa Rewa Bridge repaint

 Bridge status: Open.

 Te Rewa Rewa Bridge opened in June 2010.
-Damage caused by wind-blown sand means it is in need of repainting.
-Starting in September 2021, the bridge will be shrink-wrapped (in sections) and have scaffolding in place, with the job lasting for 55 weeks.
+Damage caused by wind-blown sand meant it was in need of repainting.
+Starting in September 2021, the bridge was shrink-wrapped (in sections) and had scaffolding in place, with the job lasting for 55 weeks.

-There will be traffic control to manage pedestrians and cyclists during work hours Monday to Friday; outside those hours, bridge access will not be controlled except by signs telling cyclists to walk their bike through.
+There was traffic control to manage pedestrians and cyclists during work hours Monday to Friday; outside those hours, bridge access was not controlled except by signs telling cyclists to walk their bike through.

-The project is costing $1.3m.
-Waka Kotahi is funding 51% with the rest coming from NPDC.
+The project cost $1.3m.
+Waka Kotahi funded 51% with the rest coming from NPDC.

 FAQs